-5.4.2 Assignment of Generic ESMP
+5.4.2 Assignment of site specific ESMP

-According to the sub-project type assigned above, the sub-project will apply the relevant generic ESMP to each LIPWs.
+According to the sub-project type assigned above, the sub-project will apply the relevant site specific ESMP to each LIPWs.
 Thus the generic ESMP will be updated to reflect the specific LIPWs.
 The EHS equipment will be provided by the Implementing Partners contracted for the LIPWs works.